 - Bikers in the Blue Group often travel at nearly the same average speed as the ones in the Black Group.
 However, bikers in the Blue Group like to stop every now and then to smell the roses, admire the scenery, take a drink of water, visit, etc. These bikers willingly do hills when a hill is between where they are and where they want to go, but they do not search out hills to do.
 By the end of May the Blue Group often does 25-30 km each ride.
 Occasionally, on a flat ride, the group may go somewhat further.

 Helmets are mandatory!
 A good, well maintained bike, adds to the enjoyment.
 Many bikers start with an old, but well maintained, bike.
 After they see how much fun the group can be, they often invest in a better bike.
 We begin our rides at 10:00 a.m. and finish between 12:00 p.m. and 12:30 p.m.
 Bikers are asked to be at the meeting place by 9:40 a.m.
-We will occasionally lunch together (picnic) and will conclude the season with a group lunch.
+We will occasionally lunch together (picnic) and will conclude the season with a group lunch in October.